St. Martin's Day: Maltese

 A feast is celebrated in the village of Baħrija on the outskirts of Rabat, including a procession led by the statue of Saint Martin.
 There is also a fair, and a show for local animals.
+Cooking chestnuts on the open fire was one of the main attractions.
 San Anton School, a private school on the island, organises a walk to and from a cave especially associated with Martin in remembrance of the day.

+The Maltese phrase Is-Sajf ta' San Martin ("St. Martin's Summer") refers to the usual good weather period experienced there around the feast of Saint Martin.